UnexomWid/BDP/docs/README.md

 This is the official documentation for the [C++17 BDP implementation](https://github.com/UnexomWid/BDP).

-This documentation is only for the implementation code.

 # Namespace

 All of the functions and structures are inside the `BDP` namespace.